mikelee1313/Configure-InformationBarriers/README.md

 > [!WARNING]
 > This script is for test tenants only.
-Do not run this in a production Farm as it will set departments for all users randomly, create Exchange Address Book policy for all users, then enable IB based the defiend departments.
+Do not run this in a production Farm as it will set departments for all users randomly, create an Exchange Address Book policy for all users, then enable IB based the defiend departments.

 > [!TIP]
 > The script will ask you for your Tenant name and if you want "Allow" or "Block" Policies.